RFID Readers, Buy RFID Readers from our Dayari Technologies shop in Nairobi Kenya at discounted prices today

 – Counterfeit prevention (e.g. in the pharmaceutical industry)

-Whether or not RFID compliance is required, applications that currently use barcode technology are good candidates for upgrading to a system that uses RFID or some combination of the two.
-RFID offers many advantages over the barcode, particularly the fact that an RFID tag can hold much more data about an item than a barcode can.
+Whether or not RFID compliance is required, applications that currently use barcode technology are good enough candidates for upgrading to a system that uses RFID or some combination of the two.
+RFID comes with many advantages over the barcode, the best of them all being the fact that an RFID tag can hold much more data about an item than a barcode can.
 In addition, RFID tags are not susceptible to the damages that may be incurred by barcode labels, like ripping and smearing.

 From the read distance to the types of tags available, RFID has come a long way since World War II and there is a bright future ahead.
 Review the evolution of RFID.